intel/scikit-learn-intelex/doc/algorithms.rst

 Correlation and Variance-Covariance Matrices
 --------------------------------------------
-Detailed description of parameters and semantics are described in `Intel DAAL Correlation and Variance-Covariance Matrices <https://software.intel.com/en-us/daal-programming-guide-correlation-and-variance-covariance-matrices>`__
+Detailed description of parameters and semantics are described in `Intel(R) oneAPI Data Analytics Library Correlation and Variance-Covariance Matrices <https://software.intel.com/en-us/daal-programming-guide-correlation-and-variance-covariance-matrices>`__

 Examples: